Ezka77/pyggl/README.md

 ## WTF of this script ?

-Well, sometime it come to be quite boring to duplicate and modify time on toggl (free version).
+Well, sometime it come to be quite boring to use the UI from toggl (free version).
 So for a long day or many days of work on a single task ... one command, upload the CSV and done.

+NB: there is plenty of nice scripts working with Toggle API, but I like writing CSV files ... and it works with any other tool who allow you to import data from Toggl ;-)

 ## Usage